koding/kdlearn/faq/redeem-referrals/index.md

 ![disk resize](/faq/redeem-referrals/resizeaction.png)

+> type:warning
-If you feel there's an error in your reported earned storage space, please send us a note at support@koding.com.
+> If you feel there's an error in your reported earned storage space, please send us a note at support@koding.com.